yongchang94/Past-coding-work/README.md

 Please see the files here for examples of my past work using both R and Python.
 They contain examples of code to build and clean large datasets, before analysing and drawing insights from them.
 All data wrangling and analysis was done by myself.

 Four noteworthy projects are the 'Demographic_Analysis_Assignment_2', 'OSN Summative', 'Replication_Project', and 'MPhil Sociology and Demography-Thesis'.
-I have attached the R/markdown script and the corresponding PDF/html files.
+I have attached the R/markdown script and the corresponding PDF/html files for viewing.

 - The Demographic Analysis submission required building a dataset to investigate life expectancy, fertility rates, and population change.
 Data was sourced from the Human Mortality Database and the Human Fertility Database, and was loaded and manipulated with code.
 - The OSN (Online Social Networks) project reanalysed a study of information proliferation in a network analysis framework using data provided by the original author.